Side Effects Of Ashwagandha You Should Know

 No major side effects have been reported within the recommended dosage range of 300-1200 mg Ashwagandha extract per day.
 High doses could worsen acidity, ulcers, skin rashes, and anxiety.
 Very high levels of dosage (450 - 1500 mg/kg) of pure alkaloid extract could be toxic.
 Pregnant women, and those with hyperthyroidism, low blood sugar, or acute liver problems must exercise caution.

-Within the recommended effective dosage range (300 mg –1200 mg daily), no side effects have been reported, either for short term or long term usage.
+Within the recommended effective dosage range (300–1200 mg daily), no side effects have been reported, either for short-term or long-term usage.

-As per Ayurvedic theory, ashwagandha increases Pitta (represents the tendency to transform), and pacifies Kapha (represents the tendency to accumulate) and Vata (represents the tendency to flow).
+As per Ayurvedic theory, ashwagandha increases pitta (represents the tendency to transform), and pacifies kapha (represents the tendency to accumulate) and vata (represents the tendency to flow).
 Disorders are a manifestation of imbalance in these 3 basic humors.
-For example, lack of sufficient Pitta will show up in the form of sluggish metabolism, indigestion, accumulation of toxins, loss of memory etc.
+For example, lack of sufficient pitta will show up in the form of sluggish metabolism, indigestion, accumulation of toxins, and loss of memory.

-Animal studies have reported toxicity at very high levels of dosage (450–1500 mg/kg), of pure alkaloid extract (alkaloids constitute 2% of the herb).
+Animal studies have reported toxicity at very high levels of dosage (450–1500 mg/kg of body weight), of pure alkaloid extract (alkaloids constitute 2% of the herb).
 Water extract, on the other hand, did not induce any toxicity, even at levels as high as 2000 mg/kg.
 That’s about 50 times the recommended dosage (of herb extract) for humans.

 It has also been suggested that consuming isolated active constituent of ashwagandha, such as Withaferin A, instead of the whole herb (or herb extract), may cause toxicity.

-- might interact with or reduce the effects of immunosuppressive drugs
+Being an adaptogen – something that has the ability to modulate an immune response – ashwagandha might also interact with or reduce the effects of immunosuppressive drugs.

-These are based on the properties of ashwagandha root and leaf extract (not based on any human studies that report adverse effects), and may be applicable only if the dosage is beyond recommended range.
-Best to consult a doctor, in any case.
+These observations are, however, based on the properties of ashwagandha root and leaf extract (not based on any human studies that report adverse effects), and may be applicable only if the dosage is beyond recommended range.
+It’s best to consult a doctor, in any case.

 References [ + ]